Joe Puryear: Death on Labuche Kang

 In October 2010, Puryear and Gottlieb traveled to Tibet to climb Labuche Kang, a remote mountain in the Himalayas.
 While he was climbing unroped on the mountain, on October 27 Puryear broke through a cornice and fell 1500 ft to his death.
 At the time of his death, the Seattle Times referred to Puryear as "one of the country's most elite alpinists".

-Personal life

-Puryear met Michelle O'Neil at Mount McKinley in 2001, and they married on the Pika Glacier of the Alaska Range in 2004.
-Puryear and O'Neil lived in Leavenworth, Washington.